June 24, 2019

 companies and do the homework.

-other best bet would be a small stock that reads good and offers a
+A best bet might be a small stock that reads good and offers a

 decent chance.
+Small stocks tend to trade on their own and are not as sensitive to the overall market.
 It needs to be trading near the low-end but with a

 reason to climb.
 Again, they are out there.
 We just have to search hard